builtbykasey/brewpedia-v2/README.md

 1. Clone the repository
 2. Run `bundle install`
-3. Create and migrate the SQLite database with rake db:create and rake db:migrate
+3. Create and migrate the database with `rake db:create` and `rake db:migrate`cd
 4. Start the server using `rails server`
 5. Run the app on `localhost:3000`